Posted in: Exclusive, Horror, Interview, Movies | Tagged: damien leone, exclusive, horror, interview, Samantha Scaffidi, terrifier, Terrifier 3

 Bleeding Cool: Given the success of the first two films, did you feel pressure with 'Terrifier 3?'

 Of course!
-Especially with how the role expanded for me, specifically for the third one, and how I was shifting gears into more of a villainous state, there was pressure and not wanting to disappoint the fans.
+Especially with how the role expanded for me, specifically for the third one, and how I was shifting gears into more of a villainous state, there was pressure in not wanting to disappoint the fans.

 Did it feel surreal teaming up with David instead of being chased by him?
 Do you prefer doing the chasing or being the one chased?